sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 get around Rust's lifetime rules (that would be bad!).
 This is just a trick for borrowing from a field without needing to borrow *through* `self`.

-Okay, so borrowing with the syntax `&mut self.items` borrows through `self`.
-What if we could remove `self` from that expression and just get `&mut items` directly?
-Here's what you need to do:
+When the compiler sees the syntax `&mut self.items`, it assumes that we must be borrowing from `self`.
+To avoid that, let's try to remove `self` from the equation and get `&mut items` directly.
+Here's what that looks like:

 ```rust
 // let next_item = self.items.get_mut(0)?;